GoogleCloudPlatform/kms-integrations/BUILDING.md

 # Building

-The project is built using the [Bazel](https://bazel.build) build tool, version 4.0.0 or later.
+The project is built using the [Bazel](https://bazel.build) build tool, version 4, release 4.2.1 or later.
+As of this 2022-02-04, the project is compatible with Bazel 5.x.

 All targets can be built and tested by invoking `bazel test ...` at the command line.